 Elsewhere on the web

-Thanks to those who have directly contributed to the information on this page: Kenny O'Dell and Mike Fox.
+Thanks to those who have directly contributed to the information on this page: Kenny O'Dell, Mike Fox, and John Weeks.

-O'Dell and Fox photographs are presumed to be copyrighted by Kenny O'Dell and Mike Fox, respectively, and are used with permission.
+O'Dell, Fox, and Weeks photographs are presumed to be copyrighted by Kenny O'Dell, Mike Fox, and John Weeks, respectively, and are used with permission.
 Sowers plate is from the collection of Brandon Sowers.

 This page is